Jo Kaird: In your essay On the Aesthetics of the ...

 JK: Can you elaborate?

-MJ: Well, it gets in the way of the real of the now.
+MJ: Well, it gets in the way of the reality of now.
 It is something you have dealt with, and closed ...

 JK: So it holds no truth for you, anymore?